dcotelo/cdk-ecs-example/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to CDK - ECS TypeScript example.

-This is a blank project for TypeScript development with CDK.
+This is a project for TypeScript development with CDK that incliudes a basic example usage for ECS with Fargate.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.